 - It can be cast to any desired shape.

-- Casting of concrete can be done in working site which makes it economical.
+- The casting of concrete can be done in the working site which makes it economical.

 - Maintenance cost of concrete is almost negligible.

 - The deterioration of concrete is not appreciable with age.

 - Concrete makes a building fire-safe due to its noncombustible nature.

 - Concrete is resistant to wind and water.
 Therefore, it is a very useful in storm shelters.

 - As a sound proofing material cinder concrete could be used.